 Lastly, after you have followed all of these steps help will most likely have arrived.
 A good first aider will pass on relevant information about the incident and the casualty to the emergency services.
 This information could include what happened, the individual’s name, any allergies, and what treatment was given by the first aider.

-At Blue Guard we offer first aid training courses tailored to meet your needs: these include Wilderness First Aid, Level 2 International Award in Emergency First Aid, Level 2 International Award in Pediatric First Aid, and Level 3 International Award in First Aid.
+At Blueguard we offer first aid training courses tailored to meet your needs: these include Wilderness First Aid, Level 2 International Award in Emergency First Aid, Emergency Pediatric First Aid Course, and Advanced First Aid At Work.

 Co-Founder & Managing Director